-Parting (Knifing) Urethane

-The Hardest thing about knifing urethane is that the material wants to pull into the tool causing a dishing effect - this makes it very difficult to hold and tolerances.
-The best procedure is to cut the bulk of your material away in your first cuts, leaving a 1 - 2 mm(1/32 - 1/16") finish cut, which you do at a slow feed, usually by hand.

-Either a parting tool or old power hacksaw blade can be used.
-For best results sharpen your tool to a razor edge point - a bull nose or flat nose with slight backrake can be used.
+Parting (Knifing) Urethane The hardest thing about knifing urethane is that the material wants to pull into the tool causing a dishing effect - this makes it very difficult to hold any tolerances. the best procedure is to cut the bulk of your material away in your first cuts, leaving a 1/32 / 1/16" (1-2mm) finish cut, which you do at a slow feed, usually by hand.
+Either a parting tool or old power hacksaw blade can be used. for best results sharpen your tool to a razor edge point - a bull nose or flat nose with slight back rake can be used.

-Drilling Urethane

-Drilling Urethane can be a frustrating experience.
+Drilling Urethane Drilling urethane can be a frustrating experience.
 There are so many variables that can effect the end result, such as durometer hardness, thickness of material, size of hole, size of drill, RPM and feed.

-We have found two methods of drilling that are effective: -

-1) Good results can be achieved by grinding a 60° angle on a standard high speed drill - then grind a special razor sharp point as per diagram.

-2) Grind a standard high drill flat nosed like a mill cutter - then backflute the two spirals to a razor sharp edge.

-Either of these two methods will permit the swarf to be drawn up the fluting and not cause excessive heat buildup.
+We have found two methods of drilling that are effective:- 1) Good results can be achieved by grinding a 60° degree angle on a standard high speed drill - then grind a special razor sharp point as per the diagram.
+2) Grind a standard high speed drill flat nosed like a mill cutter - then backflute the two spirals to a razor sharp edge.
+Either of these two methods will permit the swarf to be drawn up the fluting and not cause excessive heat build-up.
 The urethane will melt, so use a slow RPM drill and a fast feed.

+Installation of Machined Urethane Component It is strongly recommended before installing the new Urethane components that all mating components are checked for damage/cracks and are free from any contamination.
+Failure to do so can cause premature component failure.
+Notec strongly recommends that its "Goop Grease" should only be applied to the bores and outer flanges of all bushes and components.

+This procedure must be carried out by a qualified person